bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Returns all elements in a list except for the first one.
+### Returns all elements in a list except for the first one

 -   Use slice notation to return the last element if the list's length is more than `1`.
 -   Otherwise, return the whole list.

 ```py
 def tail(lst):